archcoding-books/papers/storage/haystack/haystack.md

 We describe Haystack as an object store that utilizes a generic Unix-like filesystem, but some filesystems are better suited for Haystack than others.
-In partic- ular, the Store machines should use a filesystem that does not need much memory to be able to perform ran- dom seeks within a large file quickly.
-Currently, each Store machine uses XFS [24], an extent based file sys- tem.
+In particular, the Store machines should use a filesystem that does not need much memory to be able to perform random seeks within a large file quickly.
+Currently, each Store machine uses XFS [24], an extent based file system.
 XFS has two main advantages for Haystack.
 First, the blockmaps for several contiguous large files can be small enough to be stored in main memory.
-Sec- ond, XFS provides efficient file preallocation, mitigat- ing fragmentation and reining in how large block maps can grow.
+Second, XFS provides efficient file preallocation, mitigating fragmentation and reining in how large block maps can grow.

 Using XFS, Haystack can eliminate disk operations for retrieving filesystem metadata when reading a photo.
 This benefit, however, does not imply that Haystack can guaranteeevery photo read will incur exactly one disk operation.
-There exists corner cases where the filesys- tem requires more than one disk operation when photo data crosses extents or RAID boundaries.
-Haystack pre- allocates 1 gigabyte extents and uses 256 kilobyte RAID stripe sizes so that in practice we encounter these cases rarely.
+There exists corner cases where the filesystem requires more than one disk operation when photo data crosses extents or RAID boundaries.
+Haystack preallocates 1 gigabyte extents and uses 256 kilobyte RAID stripe sizes so that in practice we encounter these cases rarely.

 ### 3.5 Recovery from failures

-Like many other large-scale systems running on com- modity hardware [5, 4, 9], Haystack needs to tolerate a variety of failures: faulty hard drives, misbehaving RAID controllers, bad motherboards, etc. We use two straight-forward techniques to tolerate failures—one for detection and another for repair.
+Like many other large-scale systems running on commodity hardware [5, 4, 9], Haystack needs to tolerate a variety of failures: faulty hard drives, misbehaving RAID controllers, bad motherboards, etc. We use two straight-forward techniques to tolerate failures—one for detection and another for repair.

-To proactively find Store machines that are having problems, we maintain a background task, dubbedpitch- fork, that periodically checks the health of each Store machine.
-Pitchfork remotely tests the connection to each Store machine, checks the availability of each vol- ume file, and attempts to read data from the Store ma- chine.
-If pitchfork determines that a Store machine con- sistently fails these health checks then pitchfork auto- matically marks all logical volumes that reside on that Store machine as read-only.
+To proactively find Store machines that are having problems, we maintain a background task, dubbedpitchfork, that periodically checks the health of each Store machine.
+Pitchfork remotely tests the connection to each Store machine, checks the availability of each volume file, and attempts to read data from the Store machine.
+If pitchfork determines that a Store machine consistently fails these health checks then pitchfork automatically marks all logical volumes that reside on that
+Store machine as read-only.
 We manually address the underlying cause for the failed checks offline.

-Once diagnosed, we may be able to fix the prob- lem quickly.
+Once diagnosed, we may be able to fix the problem quickly.
 Occasionally, the situation requires a more heavy-handedbulk syncoperation in which we reset the data of a Store machine using the volume files supplied by a replica.
 Bulk syncs happen rarely (a few each